Scalingo/documentation/src/_posts/databases/influxdb/2000-01-01-dump-restore.md

 You can restore your data on your local environment if needed.
 Download a backup on your database dashboard.
-It is a **.tar.gz** containing a dump of your database which has been done following the instructions from the [InfluxDB documentation](https://docs.influxdata.com/influxdb/v1.2/administration/backup_and_restore/).
+It is a **.tar.gz** containing a dump of your database which has been done following the instructions from the [InfluxDB® documentation](https://docs.influxdata.com/influxdb/v1.2/administration/backup_and_restore/).
-Before starting the restore process, you need to stop the InfluxDB daemon.
+Before starting the restore process, you need to stop the InfluxDB® daemon.
 Then type the following commands:

 ```bash